PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 20:13:57
+Last updated: 2024-04-02 20:14:32
-Random Quote: There is no friendship, no love, like that of the parent for the child. - Henry Ward Beecher
+Random Quote: Where all think alike, no one thinks very much. - Walter Lippmann